-In the late 1800's, the elite were building incredible homes and the best were filled with many architectural delicacies.
+In the late 1800s, the elite was building incredible homes and the best were filled with many architectural delicacies.
 Doorknobs were the most accessible and commonly handled of these “jewels.
 Modern doorknob designs may be all too plain and mundane, but that was certainly not the case back then.

-Besides the realistic figural images of life, there were the architectural patterns from the Greek, Romanesque, Gothic, Oriental, French as well as Italian, German, and British Renaissance, to mention only a few.
-The designs ranged from simple asymmetric motifs to complex 12-fold patterns, as well as emblematic and fraternal designs such as the Masons, the owner’s initials, or family crest.
-Finally, if the patterns were not enough, there were also many doorknob shapes to choose from ranging from: ovals, barrels, squares, hexagons, domed tops, filigreed, and levers to name just a few.
+Besides the realistic figural images of life, there were architectural patterns from the Greek, Romanesque, Gothic, Oriental, and French as well as Italian, German, and British Renaissance, to mention only a few.
+The designs ranged from simple asymmetric motifs to complex 12-fold patterns and emblematic and fraternal designs such as the Masons, the owner’s initials, or the family crest.
+Finally, if the marks were not enough, there were also many doorknob shapes to choose from: ovals, barrels, squares, hexagons, domed tops, filigreed, and levers to name just a few.

-Amazingly, in spite of the tens of thousands of doorknobs that were thrown away or donated to the government for the “brass drives” during the WWII, many of these jewels have survived.
-As a consequence there is a limited supply and a growing demand that is driving up prices as people rediscover and use these architectural treasures in their modern homes as well as in "Old House" restorations.
-These samples of house jewellery are certainly hard to find and only the largest of architectural antique stores will have a big selection.
+Amazingly, despite the tens of thousands of doorknobs that were thrown away or donated to the government for the “brass drives” during WWII, many of these jewels have survived.
+As a consequence, there is a limited supply and a growing demand that is driving up prices as people rediscover and use these architectural treasures in their modern homes as well as in "Old House" restorations.
+These samples of house jewellery are undoubtedly hard to find and only the largest of architectural antique stores will have a big selection.